 Janice and her husband, David, met at a Deanery lunch party and have two grown-up sons.

 Lay Member of Chapter – Mrs Caroline Spencer

 She lives in Godmersham with her husband Jonathan.
-Their three children are now grown and flown.
-She enjoys cooking for friends, walking (especially in mountains) and the visual and performing arts (just as well since two of her children are musicians and the third is a dancer and choreographer).
+Their three children are now grown and flown, and they have recently discovered the delights of becoming grandparents.
+Caroline enjoys cooking, gardening, walking (especially in mountains) and the visual and performing arts (just as well since two of her children are musicians and the third is a dancer and choreographer).

-Lay Member of Chapter – Mr William Pettit
+Non-Executive Member of Chapter – Mr Richard Oldfield